Fragile Territories

 Nantes, France

-Testing the RGB version at the atelier in Berlin, Spring 2019
+above: Testing RGB version at the atelier in Berlin-Kreuzberg, Spring 2019